General

 How to relax

-Richard is starting to involve himself with the art world, which helps remove him from the world of computers and technology.
+Richard is starting to become involved in the art world, which helps him to escape from the world of computers and technology.

-All business owners should force themselves to take at least one day off a week.
-Richard recommends though doing this is often very hard.
+Richard recommends that all business owners force themselves to take at least one day off a week, but this is often very difficult.

-Try and find an interest outside of your business so your mind can take a break from work and be stimulated by something else.
+Find an interest outside your business so your mind can take a break from work and be stimulated by something else.
 A refreshed mine always works better.

 Have you and your business stand for something

-Unlike other popular blogging sites, RWW does not spit out 20-30 articles a day, most being the “what was the point?” quality.
+Unlike other popular blogging sites, RWW does not produce 20-30 articles daily, most of which are of the “what was the point?” quality.
 Richard believes that continuing to produce quality articles instead of quantity has kept RWW at the top of its game.

-For any business, success lies in providing a product/service that people want and that the business consistently delivers the same level of quality day after day.
+Success for any business lies in providing a product or service that people want and consistently delivering the same level of quality day after day.

-Richard believes that if your business does not provide a consistent customer experience, then their expectation falls, and they look elsewhere.
+Richard believes that if a business does not consistently provide a customer experience, customers will fall short of expectations and look elsewhere.

 Author’s Note

-Richard’s dedication to providing quality content on RWW for the last 6 years is a testament to his ability to remain focused, disciplined and passionate.
+Richard’s dedication to providing quality content on RWW for the past six years is a testament to his ability to remain focused, disciplined, and passionate.

-These attributes are vital for any person to succeed, as clearly proven by Richard’s success.
+These attributes are vital for success, as clearly proven by Richard’s success.